ibm-cloud-docs/private-path/pps_overview.md

 ![Private Path service overview](images/private_path_overview.svg "Private Path service overview"){: caption="A consumer VPE using a Private Path to connect to a service" caption-side="bottom"}

 To use IBM Cloud Private Path, you must first have an IBM Cloud account.
-To learn more, see [Setting up your IBM Cloud account](/docs/account?topic=account-account-getting-started){: external}.
+To learn more, see [Setting up your IBM Cloud account](/docs/account?topic=account-account-getting-started).
 {: note}

 ## Next steps